Phoebe Bridgers: Personal life

-Bridgers started a relationship with American musician Ryan Adams in 2014, when she was around 20 years old and he was around 40 years old.
+Bridgers and American musician Ryan Adams started a relationship in 2014, while he was still married to actress/singer Mandy Moore.
 They broke up at an unknown date.
 Her song "Motion Sickness" is about their relationship.
 Bridgers and six other women accused Adams of emotional abuse in a 2019 report by The New York Times.
-Bridgers later dated American musician Marshall Vore, who works as her touring drummer and has collaborated with her on other music, until 2017; they co-wrote her single "ICU" about their relationship, and remain friends and collaborators.
-Bridgers was in a relationship with Irish actor Paul Mescal.
+Bridgers later dated American musician Marshall Vore, who works as her touring drummer and has collaborated with her on other music; they co-wrote her single "ICU" about their relationship, and remain friends and collaborators.
+From 2020 through 2022, Bridgers was in a relationship with Irish actor Paul Mescal.
+Since some time in 2023, Bridgers has been dating comedian Bo Burnham.